Brooks Atkinson Theater (originally Mansfield Theater)

 On the MapVIEW The Full Map

-LGBT-associated plays at the Mansfield Theater included The Ladder (1926-28) with Ross Alexander; Present Arms (1928) and Chee-Chee (1928), with lyrics by Lorenz Hart; The Cradle Will Rock (revival, 1947-48) by Marc Blitzstein, and with Will Geer; and Lend Me An Ear (1949-50), with scenic, costume and lighting design by Raoul Pene Du Bois (opened at the National Theater).
+LGBT-associated plays at the Mansfield Theater included The Ladder (1926-28) with Ross Alexander; the successful The Green Pastures (1930-31), with an all-Black cast and Hall Johnson as musical director, with the Hall Johnson Choir; Present Arms (1928) and Chee-Chee (1928), with lyrics by Lorenz Hart; The Cradle Will Rock (revival, 1947-48) by Marc Blitzstein, and with Will Geer; and Lend Me An Ear (1949-50), with scenic, costume and lighting design by Raoul Pene Du Bois (opened at the National Theater).

 Brooks Atkinson Theater